MarkNewcomb1/guides/interviews/passing-the-tech-screen/README.md

 1. ~~How do floats work?~~
 1. How do you get something to not display using CSS?
 1. Why would you use Flexbox or CSS Grid?
+Flexbox is either rows or columns.
+Grid is generally for both.

 ## JavaScript

 1. Where can you use JS?
 1. What is NodeJS?
+Back-end Javascript built on Chrome's V8 engine.
 1. Does it have/use types?
+Yes.
+Node elements have a NodeType of 1, attribute is 2, text, is 3, comment is 8.
 1. Name 2 or more ES6 features.
+Arrow functions, and classes - previously had to use prototypes.
 1. What are `let` and `const`?
+Ways to define a variable.
 1. What is `var`?
 1. How is `var` different than `const`?
+Const says it won't be reassigned and is es6.
 1. What are anonymous functions?
 1. How do you define a global variable?
 1. How do you define a global variable inside of a function?